Top 3 “Oh Shit” Moments on a Solo Trip to Bali

-Right after I graduated PA school (an accelerated medical program), and right before I turned the big 3-0, I booked a plane ticket to Indonesia.
+Right after I graduated from PA school and right before I turned the big 3-0, I booked a plane ticket to Indonesia.
 I invited friends, but not being able to travel across the world on a whim is understandable.
 So solo I went.
 And an experience it was.

 It’s what makes an adventure, wouldn’t you say?

-Whether your mind has hiccups like mine, or you’re a stud who never has these moments, you better bet yo ass you’re about to experience them if you travel abroad.
+Whether your mind has hiccups like mine or you’re just a stud who never has these moments, you better bet yo ass you’re about to experience them if you travel abroad.
 It’s about loving each step of the trip in all it’s glorious and screw-up moments alike.

 Here are my memorable “Oh Shit” moments in Bali and how I made it back happily in one piece (and how you can too!)

-Please also note that I am a trained healthcare provider.
-I embarked on this solo trip just a month after I passed my medical boards so I felt competent enough to make decisions for my health and prepared to address situations should they arise.
+Please also note that I work as a healthcare provider.
+I embarked on this solo trip just a month after I passed my medical boards.
+I felt competent enough to make decisions for my health and prepared to address situations should they arise.
 If you’re uncomfortable with the idea of medical scenarios/emergencies, you can still do a solo trip, but do the extra research to have the resources you need including knowing where your closest medical facility is at all times.
 Once again, be smart about your safety if you want to have a fun trip.